Safe Yakima YOUTH works to create drug free communities for youth and provide them with healthy and safe opportunities.

 - Reduce substance use among youth and, over time, reduce substance abuse among adults by addressing the factors in a community that increase the risk of substance abuse and promoting the factors that minimize the risk of substance abuse.

 ESD 105 and Safe Yakima Valley have partnered to address the goals of this grant.
-Work continues to bring education to local high school students about harm and risk factors associated with substance use and abuse - in spite of current societal norms surrounding those issues.
+Work continues to bring education to local middle and high school students about harm and risk factors associated with substance use and abuse - in spite of current societal norms surrounding those issues.
 Youths are encouraged to respond to the Healthy Youth Survey and the results of this widely used data is shared with them.

 As one would anticipate, if a youth's parent or community believes drinking alcohol is wrong then the percentage of youths who drink is much smaller than for those youths whose parents or communities do not believe it is wrong.
 To research data garnered from the Healthy Youth Survey, click here